sunsmarterjie/ChatterBox/README.md

 # ChatterBox

-Multi-round Multimodal Referring and Grounding, Multimodal, Multi-round dialogues
+ChatterBox: Multi-round Multimodal Referring and Grounding

+The paper, code, model, and dataset will be released soon.